-The Washington Montessori Institute offers Primary (3-6) training courses accredited by the Association Montessori Internationale, the organization founded by Maria Montessori in 1929 (click here to learn more about Dr. Montessori).
+The Washington Montessori Institute offers Primary (3-6) training courses accredited by the Association Montessori Internationale, the organization founded by Maria Montessori in 1929.
 This course prepares adults to guide 3-6 year old children in all aspects of development.
 The first 6 years of life is a critical stage to establish the foundations for a fully developed human being – one who finds deep satisfaction with oneself and possesses the desire and ability to contribute to the betterment of humankind.

-In partnership with Loyola University Maryland, we offer an optional M.Ed. in Montessori Education concurrent with AMI training at our new location in Riverdale Park, MD.
-For more information and updates, contact email@example.com.
+In partnership with Loyola University Maryland, we offer an optional M.Ed. in Montessori Education concurrent with AMI training at our location in Riverdale Park, MD.
+Visit Loyola University’s program website for more information.

 Dr. Montessori created a developmental approach that honors the way that the young child naturally learns – through sensorial exploration of the surrounding world.
 The keys to the world are embodied in the Montessori learning environment.
 Children explore with specialized materials, which support the development of independence, problem-solving skills, literacy, numeracy, cultural appreciation and a deep relationship with the natural world.
 In these early years, the child creates a strong sense of self and the habits of becoming a life-long learner.